ttinkr/metasquanch/README.md

 - Ability to monitor a mailbox, clean attachments and respond to sender
 - Usage of of exiftool and qpdf in the background (more to come...)
 - Ready to deploy as Node.js application, standalone docker container or using docker-compose
+- Heavy use of promises and async/await to allow fast operation
+- Focus on security (TLS, CSP, HSTS,...)

  <img src="./public/images/example.png " alt="example" align="center" height="500" />